 The Great War, Citizenship and Women's Suffrage

-Although there are varying theories of the specific intentions for women's citizenship education, it is argued that “the ultimate goal of [women's] citizenship education was to portray American women not as separate partners to men who could add something different to the electorate or even justify their right to political equality based on earlier arguments about sameness between the sexes.
+Citizenship training became a way to show the country that women were full citizens, capable of handling the power to vote in a responsible, reasonable, and informed way.
+"The ultimate goal of [women's] citizenship education was to portray American women not as separate partners to men who could add something different to the electorate or even justify their right to political equality based on earlier arguments about sameness between the sexes.
 Instead, political training for women aimed to show in a new way that women could match men in politics and were viable potential, untapped voters ready for full citizenship” (Marino, "Ballots, Bandages," 44).
 Women citizens would be neither radical feminists advocating sameness with men, nor would they be niche voters concerned only with women's issues; they would bring their perspective and location but understand all aspects of citizenship.

 Racial Inequalities within the Women's Suffrage Movement

 Although some Black women remained in predominantly white suffrage groups, many Black women suffragists started their own clubs.
 The journalist and anti-lynching activist Ida B. Wells, with Belle Squire, founded the Alpha Suffrage Club, the first Black women's suffrage association in the United States, starting in 1913 out of Chicago.
-Unlike white women, many of whom opposed or were indifferent to voting rights, most Black women supported the right to vote.
+Unlike many white women who opposed or were indifferent to voting rights, most Black women supported the right to vote.
 Voting rights would, among other things, "help end their sexual exploitation, promote their educational opportunities, and protect those who were wage earners" (Illinois Women's Suffrage Blog).

 Race and Class at the NHC School